mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 The kaln rose to fulfill hae mother's request and chimed at Kipnu, "I didn't mean to call you blue.
 I think blue looks good on you."

 Casra took a satchel from the kaln and pulled out two small dried leaves with hae finger.
 "Here, rub some of this on your tongue and then wash it down with some water.
-It will taste bitter for a bit, but it keeps you warm."
+It will taste bitter for a bit, but it keeps your body warm and the cravings at bay."

 He hesitated, not wanting to fall prey to another strange substance, but he trusted that Casra had good intentions.
 He placed a leaf upon his tongue and immediately winced at the bitter tannic flavor.
 "It's doing its work," Casra reassured him.
 The bitterness went away after a moment, leaving behind a pleasantly sweet flavor and a warm current in his blood.
 Casra took out another small leaf and broke it in half for haeself and Linyu.